m-salmani78/NLP-Assignments-Part1/README.md

 5. In the Jupyter Notebook interface, open the desired `.ipynb` file to view and run the code cells.

-Make sure to replace `<filename>` with the name of the Python file you want to execute.

 ## Dependencies